 17:40 BG: And the collaboration you're doing with Los Altos, how did that come about?

 18:37 BG: So some of those views we saw were for the teacher to go in and track actually what's going on with those kids.
-So you're getting feedback on those teacher views to see what they think they mean?
+So you're getting feedback on those teacher views to see what they think they need?

-19:13 BG: Is this ready for prime time?
+19:12 BG: Is this ready for prime time?
 Do you think a lot of classes next school year should try this thing out?

 19:18 SK: Yeah, it's ready.
 We've got a million people on the site already, so we can handle a few more.
-(Laughter) No, no reason why it really can't happen in every classroom in America tomorrow.

 19:31 BG: And the vision of the tutoring thing.
-The idea there is, if I'm confused about a topic, somehow right in the user interface I'd find people who are volunteering, maybe see their reputation, and I could schedule and connect up with those people?
+The idea there is, if I'm confused about a topic, somehow right in the user interface, I'd find people who are volunteering, maybe see their reputation, and I could schedule and connect up with those people?